Korrell Chardonnay 500 2020

 Manufacturer/importer: Winery Korrell Johanneshof, Görzstraße 7, 55545 Bad Kreuznach, Germany

-Wine journalist Stuart Pigott once summed it up succinctly: "Paradise exists."
-We are talking about the wines of the exceptional winemaker Martin Korrell.
-Just a few years ago, the Korrell winery was a well-kept secret among wine connoisseurs.
-Today, winemaker Martin Korrell is a rising star on the Nahe and his wines have received numerous national and international awards.
+Wine journalist Stuart Pigott once summed it up succinctly: ‘Paradise exists.’
+He was referring to the wines of exceptional winemaker Martin Korrell.
+Only a few years ago, Weingut Korrell was considered a well-kept secret among wine connoisseurs.
+Today, Martin Korrell shines as a rising star on the Nahe, and his wines have received numerous national and international awards.

-The Korrell winery is guided by a philosophy that can be summed up in three core concepts: authentic, personable and sustainable.
-These principles are reflected not only in their wines, but also in their winery culture.
-The Korrell family strives not to pretend, but to present their wines and their personality authentically.
-This authenticity is evident in their classic and puristic wines, which have been carefully perfected and refined.
+Weingut Korrell is guided by a philosophy that can be summarised in three core ideas: authentic, approachable and sustainable.
+These principles are reflected not only in the wines, but also in the culture of the estate.
+The Korrell family strives to remain genuine and to present both their wines and their personality authentically.
+This authenticity is evident in their classic, purist wines, which are carefully perfected and refined.

-Korrell's philosophy can be summed up in the principle "less is more".
-This means concentrating on the essentials and giving the vines in the vineyard the attention they need.
-The focus is on Riesling, which is considered to be the grape variety that best represents Germany and the Nahe region.
+Korrell’s philosophy can be summed up by the principle ‘less is more’.
+This means focusing on the essentials and giving the vines in the vineyard the attention they need.
+The focus is on Riesling, regarded as the grape variety that best represents Germany and the Nahe.

-A notable step for the winery was the switch to organic viticulture in 2023.
-This not only brought more greenery, but also significantly more manual labor.
-The Korrell team is grateful for the hard work of their vineyard staff, who often operate in secret and are essential to the winery's success.
+A remarkable step for the estate was the conversion to organic viticulture in 2023.
+This brought not only more greenery, but also significantly more manual work.
+The Korrell team is grateful for the hard work of their vineyard workers, who often operate behind the scenes and are essential to the estate’s success.

-The winery owner's personal favorite wine is the Riesling Paradies, which represents a deep connection to the winery's origins and its location in the heart of the Nahe Valley.
-For him, this wine is more than just a drink - it symbolizes gratitude and connection to the history and heritage of the Korrell winery.
+The personal favourite wine of the estate owner is Riesling Paradies, which represents a deep connection to the origin of the estate and its site in the heart of the Nahe Valley.
+For him, this wine is more than a drink – it symbolises gratitude and a bond with the history and heritage of Weingut Korrell.